What We Do

 Percent

-Field tests in Cambodia showed Samaritan’s Purse BioSand Filters removed 97.8% of the potentially deadly E. Coli from the communities’ unfiltered water.
-These filters also reduced the turbidity or cloudiness of the unfiltered water by 82%—making it almost twice as clear as the World Health Organization’s turbidity guideline
+Field tests in Cambodia found Samaritan’s Purse BioSand Filters removed 97.8% of E. Coli and reduced water turbidity by 82%—almost twice as clear as WHO’s guideline.

 Household Filters